gica3618/pythonradex/docs/index.rst

    difference_pythonradex_RADEX
    faq
    API
+   citation

 Acknowledgement
 =================
 I would like to thank Simon Bruderer for his helpful clarifications about the ALI method.
+I also thank Andrés Asensio Ramos for helpful discussions about the LVG geometry.

 Bibliography